Email : dranujtyagi5583@gmail.com | Sunday Evening : Closed

 Bascom procedure

-The Bascom procedure is a surgical technique for treating Pilonidal Sinus that involves removing the sinus tracts and closing the wound with a flap of tissue from the surrounding area.
-This procedure is associated with a low risk of recurrence and a faster recovery time compared to other surgical options.
+The Bascom procedure is a surgical technique for treating the Pilonidal Sinus that involves removing the sinus tracts and closing the wound with a flap of tissue from the surrounding area.
+Compared to other surgical options, this procedure is associated with a low risk of recurrence and a faster recovery time.

 Karydakis procedure